bitrise-io/devcenter/_articles/en/getting-started/adding-a-new-app/index.md

 {% include message_box.html type="note" title="A bot user" content=" A simple workaround is adding a "bot" user with the SSH key to the repositories. **Add the SSH key you would like to use to the user and add the user to the projects**.
 It is enough to assign read permissions to the bot user.
 After that you can use the SSH key to clone to the repository or any submodule.
 "%}

-{% include message_box.html type="warning" title=" **Do not** add the key to the repository Deploy Keys!" content=" Add it to the user's account who has access to the repositories. "%}
+{% include message_box.html type="warning" title=" **Do not** add the key to the repository deploy keys!" content=" Add it to the user's account who has access to the repositories. "%}

 #### GitHub